 “Based on these data, we wanted to find out if an enhanced recovery protocol for ureteroscopy would minimize opioid use throughout the disease episode without impacting the quality of life,” Miller said.

 This enhanced recovery pathway, developed by Miller and urology colleagues in collaboration with Matt McEvoy, M.D. and other Vanderbilt anesthesiologists, comprised a comprehensive care pathway that spanned the entire perioperative period, targeted complete opioid avoidance and collected outcomes.

 The protocol called for the preoperative holding area to be narcotic free, utilizing gabapentin and acetaminophen, Miller said.
 “This comes from the colorectal literature and has been shown to benefit those patients.”

 In the intraoperative setting, the team revised anesthesia protocols, standardized the size of the ureteral stent, and utilized ketorolac, an anti-inflammatory medication Miller notes is known to be effective for the treatment of pain in kidney stone patients.
 The post-operative regimen was narcotic-free: employing ibuprofen and acetaminophen (alternating), tamsulosin, and an anticholinergic.

-The new study followed 28 pre-ERAS patients and 52 ERAS-managed patients undergoing ureteroscopic stone treatment with stent placement.
-Before the implementation of the ERAS protocol, there was a lead-in period for patients managed conventionally with opioids.
+The new study followed 28 patients undergoing ureteroscopic stone treatment with stent placement before the enhanced recovery protocol, and 52 after its implementation.
+Before the implementation of the protocol, there was a lead-in period for patients managed conventionally with opioids.